seanrayburn/Portfolio/Brightspace-Documentation.md

-# My Edited Version of “About SCORM”
+# My Edited Version of Brightspace “About SCORM”

 Sharable Content Object Reference Model (SCORM) is a collection of standards that outlines how online learning materials and learning management systems should interact with one another.
 For additional details, visit [SCORM Explained 101](https://scorm.com/scorm-explained/).